StuFrankish/HealthChecks/README.md

     AllowCachingResponses = false
 });
 ```
+> [!TIP]
+> Add the `AspNetCore.HealthChecks.UI.Client` package to make use of the `UIResponseWriter` class and give the `Status` property a user-friendly translation to text.

 ### Running the Health Check Report Manually
 You can create the Health Check report manually by getting an instance of the `HealthCheckService` and calling `CheckHealthAsyn()` as below;
 ```c#